The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Problem Formulation

 \subsection{Goals}

 Our objective is to generate one parallel execution $\cP$ that is as efficient as possible while covering as much of the work completed in the source execution $\cI$ as possible.
-Formally, we aim to maximise the following quantities:
+Formally, we aim to maximise the following quantities: First, the coverage of the parallel execution focuses on the proportion of tasks in the original video that are covered in the parallel execution.
+Second, the speed-up from the original video to parallel execution: